 Wecomex does not capture and store any personal information about individuals who access this website, except where you voluntarily choose to give us your personal details via e-mail or by enquiring about or applying for any of our courses.

-Any personal data given to Wecomex either online or offline is used exclusively by Wecomex for providing you with current and future information about courses.
-We will treat the personal information that you have supplied to us in accordance with the current legislation, and will not pass it to any outside organisation or individuals.
+Any personal data given to Wecomex either online or offline is used exclusively by Wecomex for providing you with current and future information about our courses.
+We will treat the personal information you supply to us in accordance with the current legislation and will not pass it to any outside organisation or individuals.

 Wecomex does send cookies from its internet site and monitors the IP addresses of visitors to assess which pages are the most popular.
 These IP addresses are not linked to any personal data so that visitors to our website remain anonymous.

 If you want to know more about cookies, please look at the About Cookies website (www.aboutcookies.org).